VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature.md

 ### Step 5: Reposition the Capsule - More Excitement! 📍

 First, let's reposition the capsule so we have a few more seconds of excitement looking at it.
-Update the `Start` method to look like this, don't forget to add `Stride.Core.Mathematics`:
+Update the `Start` method to look like this, don't forget to add `Stride.Core.Mathematics` namespace:

 ```csharp
 using Stride.CommunityToolkit.Engine;